Research data management policy process

 3.4.
 Storing research data on RMIT infrastructure does not affect ownership.

 4.1.
 Store research data so that it is safe, secure, durable, indexed, easily retrievable and accessible; and so that it complies with legal, ethics, and Code requirements and discipline norms.
-For more information see RMIT’s Library Guide for Storing Research Data and ITS webpage on Storing Research Data.
+For more information see RMIT’s Library Guide for Storing Research Data and ITS webpage on Storing Re.

 4.2.
 Do not store research data only on Google Applications or personal storage devices (PSDs).
 Only use PSD’s temporarily and when necessary, because they may be lost, stolen or damaged.
 Never store confidential, personal or sensitive information on a PSD unless it is encrypted.